-Background - The HeartLight[TM] endoscopic ablation system (HL-EAS), has proven similar efficacy as radiofrequency guided pulmonary vein isolation (PVI) in prospective randomized studies though longer procedure times were reported.
-Recently, the option of a new ablation mode (RAPID[TM]) was added, during which the laser arc generator is swept around the PV antrum by an integrated motor drive at a pre-defined speed for continuous ablation.
-We sought to determine the performance of the new EAS (X3).
+BACKGROUND: The HeartLight endoscopic ablation system has proven similar efficacy as radiofrequency guided pulmonary vein (PV) isolation in prospective randomized studies though longer procedure times were reported.
+Recently, the option of a new ablation mode (RAPID) was added, during which the laser arc generator is swept around the PV antrum by an integrated motor drive at a predefined speed for continuous ablation.
+We sought to determine the performance of the new endoscopic ablation system (X3).

-Methods - The study was prospective, two center, and historically controlled (comparison to pivotal HL study).
-The primary endpoint was ablation time (time from insertion of the X3 catheter to the end of the last 30-minute wait period).
+METHODS: The study was prospective, 2-center, and historically controlled (comparison to pivotal HeartLight study).
+The primary end point was ablation time (time from insertion of the X3 catheter to the end of the last 30-minute wait period).
 Transtelephonic monitoring was performed from 90 days to 12 months after ablation.

-Results - A total of 60 patients were enrolled at two centers.
-Except one all PVs were treated with RAPID mode.
-Acute PVI was achieved in 225/228 of these PVs (98.7%).
-The ablation time, was significantly shorter with X3 than in the HL study (77.3 \pm 25.8 min versus 173.8 \pm 46.6 min; p<0.0001).
-Procedure time and fluoroscopy time were also significantly shorter (103.7 \pm 32.3 min versus 236.0 \pm 52.8min; p<0.0001; 6.9 \pm 3.5 versus 35.6 \pm 18.2; p<0.0001).
-PVI after the first circular lesion was achieved in 91.6% of PVs (206/225).
+RESULTS: A total of 60 patients were enrolled at 2 centers.
+Except one, all PVs were treated with RAPID mode.
+Acute PV isolation was achieved in 225/228 of these PVs (98.7%).
+The ablation time was significantly shorter with X3 than in the HeartLight study (77.3±25.8 versus 173.8±46.6 min; P<0.0001).
+Procedure time and fluoroscopy time were also significantly shorter (103.7±32.3 versus 236.0±52.8 min; P<0.0001; 6.9±3.5 versus 35.6±18.2; P<0.0001).
+PV isolation after the first circular lesion was achieved in 91.6% of PVs (206/225).
 Two strokes and one late pericardial effusion were noted in the treatment group that were not deemed device related.

-The 6-month and 12-month AF-Free rates for X3 compare favorably with the rates reported for HL, 89.5% versus 75.0% and 71.9% versus 61.1%, respectively.
+The 6-month and 12-month atrial fibrillation-free rates for X3 compare favorably with the rates reported for HeartLight, 89.5% versus 75.0% and 71.9% versus 61.1%, respectively.

-Conclusions - The novel X3 generation EAS allows for rapid PVI by continuous lesion deployment.
+CONCLUSIONS: The novel X3 generation endoscopic ablation system allows for rapid PV isolation by continuous lesion deployment.
 This was associated with a significant reduction in ablation and procedure times while maintaining the safety and chronic effectiveness in comparison to historical controls.